Instagram is first and foremost designed as a mobile app.

 But here’s an overview of the new functionality for how to post to Instagram from a PC or Mac’s web browser.

 After you log into your account through a web browser, you should see a new + button in the toolbar.
-(And to be clear, this is just the standard web browser window without resorting to spoofing a mobile user agent.)
+(And to be clear, this is just the standard web browser window without resorting to spoofing a mobile user-agent.)

 It looks like this: